 What is the impact of this project?

-High-quality fresh-frozen material suitable for deep RNA and DNA sequencing is sparse.
-Therefore, we apply for the choroid plexus papilloma and choroid plexus carcinoma datasets from CBTN.
+Fresh-frozen material suitable for deep RNA and DNA sequencing is sparse, but the Pediatric Brain Tumor Atlas has the data from choroid plexus papilloma and choroid plexus carcinoma needed to complete this work.

 The Children's Brain Tumor Network contributed to this project by providing access to the Pediatric Brain Tumor Atlas.

-Choroid plexus tumors occur in both children and adults, but are more common in children in the first year of life.
+Choroid plexus tumors (Grade III) occur in both children and adults, but are more common in children in the first year of life.
 Choroid plexus tumors occur slightly more often in females than males.The cause of most choroid plexus tumors is not known.
-Genetic changes have been linked to the formation
+Genetic changes have been linked to the formatio